 Even this explanation is confusing as we see two men named Jacob.
 One of them was Frederick’s brother and the other was Frederick’s son.
 The brother Jacob left a will in Russell County, Virginia, naming his children [Christeny Jones, wife of John Jones, Nancy Smith, wife of John Smith, Mary Penson, wife of John Penson, Elizabeth May, wife of John May] but no daughter named Rachel, single or married to William Brown.
-I believe that the elder Jacob was confused with Frederick’s oldest son Jacob who had daughter named Rachel.
+I believe that the elder Jacob was confused with Frederick’s oldest son Jacob who had a daughter named Rachel.
 But we are interested in Frederick’s daughter Rachel who married Elijah WOOD.

 Monroe County, (West) Virginia Deed References: